What is ACM Multimedia Reproducibility?

-Because the reviewers interact with the authors, devote a large amount of time and effort to testing the artifacts, and because they write a section in the final reproducibility paper, the reviewers become co-authors of the final reproducibility paper.
+Because the reviewers interact with the authors, devote a large amount of time and effort to testing the artifacts or to reimplement your work, and because they write a section in the final reproducibility paper, the reviewers become co-authors of the final reproducibility paper.
 If the reviewers find that the technical issues of problems with the documentation cannot be resolved, then the reproducibility paper is rejected.

 This companion paper in the ACM DL and its exposure during the conference are fabulous incentives for both authors and reviewers.

-A paper submitted for reproducibility review should contain:
+A paper submitted for reproducibility review targeting the light blue badge should contain:

 - Means for the committee to download a prototype system provided as a white box (source, configuration files, build environment) or a black-box system fully specified,